SchemaSmith Documentation

 Generate schemas from natural language

-Save scripts to disk
+Save scripts and migrations to disk (confirmation)

 Modify schema JSON files (confirmation)